Safari West

 Do the animals have enough to do?
 Are they content?

-When you visit Safari West you will notice that the majority of our animals have very large enclosures.
-In the larger enclosures, the natural environment around the animals provides their enrichment by mimicking the large open or wooded habitats the species would live in within their native environment.
-In the smaller enclosures in the lower area of the preserve, we provide enrichment in the form of environmental features and in some cases, handler interactive specialized activities.
+When you visit Safari West you will notice that the majority of our animals have very large habitats.
+In the larger habitats, the natural environment around the animals provides their enrichment by mimicking the large open or wooded habitats the species would live in within their native environment.
+In the smaller habitats in the lower area of the preserve, we provide enrichment in the form of environmental features and in some cases, handler interactive specialized activities.

 Can we pet the animals?

 No. It is not permissible to pet the animals at Safari West.
-The animals at Safari West are wild animals.
+The animals at Safari West are wild.
 They are not pets and they have not been raised as pets.
 This very firm rule is for your safety.
-The only exception to this rule is the African Pygmy goats which we occasionally have on exhibit.
-As with all animal experiences at Safari West, you must be in the company of one of our guides to pet the goats.

-What happens on a Safari West Classic Safari Tour?
+What happens on a Safari West Classic Safari?

-You will spend an unforgettable morning or afternoon on safari with your knowledgeable guide and your fellow safari adventurers in an open air jeep style vehicle tracking and learning about exotic and endangered wildlife including African Cape Buffalo, Springbok, Eland, Damara Zebra, Scimitar Horned Oryx, Addax, Red Lechwe, and Blue Wildebeest.
+You will spend an unforgettable morning or afternoon on safari with your knowledgeable guide and your fellow safari adventurers in an open-air jeep style vehicle tracking and learning about exotic and endangered wildlife including African cape buffalo, impala, eland, zebra, scimitar-horned oryx, addax, Nile lechwe, and blue wildebeest.
 If you’re lucky, you could look a giraffe in the eye!
-The tour either ends or begins with a walk on the lower premises of Safari West where your guide will introduce you to African cheetahs, lemurs, and giant porcupines, among others.
+The safari either ends or begins with a walk on the lower premises of Safari West where your safari guide will introduce you to African cheetahs, lemurs, and giant porcupines, among others.

-If we are just driving by, can we stop in and hop on the next safari tour?
+If we are just driving by, can we stop in and hop on the next safari?

-Our tour packages are by reservation only.
+Our safaris are by reservation only.
 Reservations must be made in advance by contacting our reservations department.
-Occasionally there are last minute cancellations which may open up seating on our tours.
-If you are in the neighborhood, stop by and check in at our front office for more information.
+Occasionally there are last minute cancellations that may open up seating on our safaris.
+If you are in the neighborhood, stop by and check-in at our front office for more information.

-What time is the best tour to take?
+What time is the best time to go on a safari?

-All of our tours are great!
-Rain or shine, morning or afternoon, you will see up to eighty-seven species of animals and up to four hundred individual animals on your tour.
-Our guides are very knowledgeable and dedicated to the Safari West mission of conservation through education.
+All of our safaris are great!
+Rain or shine, morning or afternoon, you will see most of our species.
+You are not guaranteed to see all of our animals, or any particular species, as they roam Sonoma Serengeti.
+Our safari guides are very knowledgeable and dedicated to the Safari West mission of conservation through education.

 What happens when it rains?